by Robert Wilkinson

 Today is the birthday of the legendary Don Everly and Cajun guitar master Sonny Landreth.

 Don Everly (February 1, 1937) is the older half of the Everly Brothers, THE prototypical tight high harmony vocal duo.
 (Don did the lead vocals.)
-As I noted on brother Phil Everly’s recent birthday tribute, the Everly Brothers took infinitely catchy country and rock tunes, put their style on it, and produced some truly awesome and beautiful music.
-Their music was some of the first to feature “parallel third” harmonies, where each is a lead, and together the weave a sound unlike normal harmonies.
-They influenced the Beatles, Beach Boys, and Simon and Garfunkel (and yours truly back when I was performing.)
+As I noted on brother Phil Everly’s recent birthday tribute, the Everly Brothers set the vocal harmonization standard for 10,000 musicians who followed in their footsteps.
+They were the prototypical tight high harmony vocal duo who took infinitely catchy country and rock tunes, put their style on it, and produced some truly awesome and beautiful music.

-For a finale to this short set, here they are doing Paul McCartney’s very beautiful song “Wings of A Nightingale”
+For a finale to this birthday tribute, here they are doing Paul McCartney’s very beautiful song “Wings of A Nightingale”

 We now turn to Sonny Landreth, he of the liquid guitar style of playing, where the notes seems to slip like water from one end of the scale to the next.
 Sonny Landreth (February 1, 1951) is an amazing blues player from Louisiana, known particularly for his unique style of playing slide guitar.
 He’s played with some of the best, including Clifton Chenier, John Hiatt and the Goners, and Jimmy Buffett.
 I had the rare privilege of seeing him when he was much younger and playing lead for Clifton Chenier in mid-70s Austin, and he was beyond great!!

 Here’s more on his style from Wikipedia that all you guitar pickers out there may want to study: